 I don’t give a damn what the quarterback, the head coach or the owner of the team thinks or tweets about politics, the president or the Steven King movie “It.”

 All I care is, “Are you going to win or lose?
 Can you pass, catch the ball or coach?
 Will the game be a good one?”

 You wonder why so many people are so angry about politics these days?

 It’s because they can’t get away from it – not even for three hours on a Sunday afternoon for a dumb football game.

-I watch sports to take a break and to get as far away as I can from the 24/7 political news cycle that dominates our daily lives.
+I bet on sports at pikakasinotsuomi.com to take a break and to get as far away as I can from the 24/7 political news cycle that dominates our daily lives.

 But the NFL and ESPN – which is laying off people because its ratings also are plummeting — have made it impossible to take a respite from politics.